 However, if there is a major leaf-drop, it is recommended you adjust the temperature or check the fertilizer.

 Soil and Transplanting

-Graveolens prefers moist, humus-rich peat-based or well-drained soil.
+Graveolens prefers moist, humus-rich peat-based or well-draining soil.

-The ideal mix for this plant is one part perlite or sand and two parts peat.
+The ideal succulent plant mix is one part perlite or sand and two parts peat.

 Other mixes also work well for this plant, but the major thing is that the potting soil well aerated and drain well too.

 It is ideal to use half-strength balanced fertilizer twice in the growing season.

 Ruby peperomia like to be a little pot bound.
 Use a pot with drainage holes.

 Grooming and Maintenance

 Another important aspect of ruby glow peperomia care is pruning.
 Graveolens plants might need pruning a few times a year if it gets out of hand or scraggly.

 The foliage, growth, and leaves comes in various forms, which are:

 - Reddish stems and foliage